ChoralCloud/ChoralStorm/readme.md

     systemctl restart choralcluster #restart service
     ```
 1. If service is not running, run the following script `scripts/restart_cluster.sh`
-1. Otherwise, submit topology `scripts/run.sh`
+1. Otherwise, submit topology `scripts/run.sh --remote`

 At this point, ChoralStorm (Zookeeper, Kafka, Storm) + Cassandra + Redis should be set up and the cluster can now consume data.